When you first think of press-on nails, what comes to mind? A quick fix, a last resort, or a throwback to your teenage years?

-So, how to go about it?
-Here’s the step-by-step process from the manicure mavens for fingers and toes that sparkle sans ugly bumps and ragged edges.
+Here’s the step-by-step process from the manicure mavens for fake nails that sparkle sans ugly bumps and ragged edges.

 Step 1: Start with room temperature hands

-I would never have thought of this in a zillion years — if your hands are too cold or too warm, the press-on nails may start peeling off too soon.
+I would never have thought of this in a zillion years — if your hands are too cold or warm, the stick-on nails may start peeling off too soon.

-Remove all traces of old nail polish, along with every speck of oil, grease, hand cream and dust before applying the press-ons – else, they will start to peel away too quickly.
-So, wipe down your nails with a nail polish remover before starting.
+Thoroughly wipe down your nails with a nail polish remover before starting.
+Remove all traces of old nail polish, along with every speck of oil, grease, hand cream, and dust, before applying the false nails — else they will start to peel away too quickly.

 Step 3: Corner those cuticles

-Size is important – anything that’s too big or too small will look untidy.
-Select the best press-on nails by placing the template over your actual nail, with the curved end up to the cuticle.
-Ensure that the sides do not overlap onto the skin — you can trim them if necessary but do not touch the length at this time.
+Select the best stick-on nails by placing the template over your nail, with the curved end up to the cuticle.
+Ensure that the sides do not overlap with the skin — you can trim them later if necessary but do not touch the length just now.

-Remove the press-on nails from their protective backing by holding the straight edge at the top (try not to touch the curved end as this will affect the adhesive).
-If the nails do not come with an adhesive backing, this is the time to dab on the glue.
+Remove the stick-on nails from their protective backing by holding the straight edge at the top (try not to touch the curved end as this will affect the adhesive).
+If the nails do not have an adhesive backing, this is the time to dab on the glue.

 Step 6: Trim off the excess